On 6 December, Lives Lived Well welcomed our first clients into our new purpose-built residential rehabilitation service in Rockhampton.

-The centre is located at 12 Nuttall Street, Parkhurst (near the Music Bowl).
+The centre is located in Parkhurst.
 With 42 beds, recreational facilities and extensive grounds, it provides a supportive, safe, drug, alcohol and smoke-free environment to springboard changes for those adversely impacted by their use of alcohol and/or drugs.

 Queensland Health is funding Lives Lived Well to deliver drug and alcohol treatment services including:

 - residential rehabilitation – 32 beds (adult single rooms)

 - residential withdrawal treatment unit (8 beds for adults)

 - family residential rehabilitation (2 three-bedroom family units)